PhoenixTales/phoenix-docs/mechanics/attributes-phoenix.md

 In this way we simulate how a warrior gains mental strength too in course of his physical training and how high Willpower can have an effect on physical strength.
 At the same time it solves a balancing problem, in that it enables warriors to focus on strength development while still increasing their resistance against psionic attacks, and templars to increase their Willpower without missing out on too much gains in strength.

-### Completing the clear texts
+### Attribute Progression

-Based on the incomplete and work in progress texts from v0.56c, we have to come up with a complete structure for the ten levels of attributes analysed before (and those added by us).
+Every art comes with ten levels.
+There are 10 possible levels of primary attributes and class-specific experience.
+Based on the incomplete and work in progress texts from v0.56c, we come up with a complete structure for the ten levels of attributes analysed before (and those added by us).
 The list is <span class="added">work in progress</span>.
+All the names written in white are original, those marked in green were changed, the ones in red did not exist and were added.

 <pre>
 |    | Kraft          | Konstitution     | Wille          | Waffenkunst   | Diebeskunst    | Arkane Gabe | <span class="added">Psionik</span>      |